 Those who use drugs or alcohol while using medications for mental illness will find it challenging to control relapses.
 These substances change brain chemistry enough to make it very difficult to control outcomes.
 Many times, people using substances like this may be doing so because their current treatment plans are leaving them vulnerable to additional mental anguish or difficulty.
 Recognize the use of a substance like this as a good reason to get more advanced help.

-There is no bigger reason for a mental health relapse than this.
-It’s the most common cause of them.
-Yet, it is also the most preventable.
+This is the most common reason for a mental health relapse — and the most preventable.
 Consistency with medications is essential.
-Over time, your doctor may need to adjust them to meet your needs better.
+Over time, your doctor may need to adjust them to better meet your needs.

 The Importance of Self-Care in Preventing Relapse

-Self-care care is an important facet of personal health with both day-to-day and long-term benefits for any individual, but it’s especially important for those who may struggle with mental health triggers, recovery, and relapse.
+Self-care is an important facet of personal health with both day-to-day and long-term benefits for any individual, but it’s especially important for those who may struggle with mental health triggers, recovery and relapse.
+Try including some of these activities in your self-care routine:

 - Practicing healthy sleep habits